Skip to main content

 • Their student changes their program type

-• Changing the type of degree program will result in losing their legacy provision (for example, from a Bachelor of Science to a Bachelor of Arts)
+• Changing the type of degree program will result in losing their legacy provision (for example, changing from an associate's to a bachelor's)

-• Changing majors within the same program will not impact the Parent PLUS Loan legacy provision (for example, changing from Bachelor of Science in Computer Science to Bachelor of Science in Psychology)
+• Changing majors within the same program will not impact the Parent PLUS Loan legacy provision (for example, changing from Bachelor of Arts in Communication to Bachelor of Science in Psychology)

 • The student ceases enrollment